lhalcomb/SudokuPyGame/README.md

 In my Junior year as a Computer Science student, I became fascinated with Sudoku Puzzles.
-This is my attempt at applying Search Algorithms and Machine Learning to the famous Sudoku problem.
+This is my attempt at applying Dancing Links to the famous Sudoku problem.

 # Resources